Additive structure of totally positive quadratic integers: Relations in the semigroup OK+(+)

 Finally, consider $r=0$ and $i=-1$, i.e., the case $j=0$.
 We have $\beta_1=\alpha_{-1,1}=\alpha_1+1=\qcl{u_0/2}-\omega'+1$, whence

 \end{proof}

-Note that with the notation from Lemma~\ref{lem:1v1}, we can rewrite the relations~\eqref{eq:pres-Rx} in a unified way in terms of $\beta_j$ and $v_j$ as follows:
+Note that with the notation from Lemma~\ref{lem:1v1}, we can rewrite the relations~\eqref{eq:R1}--\eqref{eq:R4} in a unified way in terms of $\beta_j$ and $v_j$ as follows:

-We can now show that each totally positive integer is a linear combination of two consecutive indecomposables with non-negative integral coefficients.
-A variant of this statement concerning sums of powers of units was used by Kim, Blomer, and the second author~\cite{kim_2000, blomer_kala_2017} in the construction of universal quadratic forms.
+As our first main theorem, we can now show that each totally positive integer is a linear combination of two consecutive indecomposables with non-negative integral coefficients.
+A variant of this statement concerning sums of powers of units was used by Kim, Blomer, and the second author~\cite{kim_2000,blomer_kala_2018} in the construction of universal quadratic forms.